Main, Veggie

 tortang talong

-You could even try to get creative with this dish by adding in some aromatics (like minced garlic and onion) or even ground meats (such as beef or pork) to the omelette.
-Think of it as a blank canvas -perfect for clearing out your fridge to make a satisfying and filling meal!
+You could get creative with this dish by adding some aromatics (like minced garlic and onion) or even ground meats (such as beef or pork) to the omelette.

 Sliced tortang talong

-Prepping the eggplant beforehand is essential to tortang talong to ensure its proper texture and tenderness.
+Prepping the eggplant beforehand is essential as to ensure the tortang talong is at its proper texture and tenderness.
 Luckily, eggplant is super versatile, and there are numerous methods you can do to prepare it depending on your preference or accessibilities:

 • Charcoal Grill: This is one of the main traditional methods in preparing eggplant in the Philippines.
 Simply grill the eggplant until it has blackened in color all-over and set aside to cool.
 The charcoal is perfect in adding that signature smoky taste which adds a depth of flavor to the torta.